MakerSpace10/A.T.L.A.S.-Arduino/README.md

   int joyY = 0;
 };
 ```
 This is the data package that is sent over the transceiver.
 Think of it like any other package: it has contence and will only be sent to one address.
-The largest it can be is 32 bytes, this example is 8 bytes, so we're safe.
+The largest it can be is 32 bytes, this example is 4 bytes, so we're safe.

 After the code previosly mentioned, it becomes very different based on what task it's doing.
 See the [How to Mechatronics](https://howtomechatronics.com/tutorials/arduino/arduino-wireless-communication-nrf24l01-tutorial/#:~:text=nRF24L01%20Transceiver%20Module,-Let's%20take%20a&text=It%20uses%20the%202.4%20GHz,2.4%20%E2%80%93%202.5GHz%20ISM%20band) guide for the full explanation.

 Both the transceiver and the Nunchuck operate with 3.3v.
 The Arduino Uno only has one 3.3v pin; plugging both into the same pin would draw too much current (mA).
 This could damage the board.
 I found it's better to use the 5v pin and add a voltage regulator before adding the pins for the transeciver and the Nunchuck.
 This brings the voltage to the needed 3.3v while also making more current (mA) avalible to the curcit.
 When using a breadboard, select three rows (one for GND, one for input VCC, and one for output VCC).
 The regulator will connect to all three.
 Follow it [guide](https://www.youtube.com/watch?v=zMA1PjUn87g) for a visual representation.
 Remember to add the 10 uF capasitor after the regulator and before the transeciver/Nunchuck.
 The rest of the code is in the "Code/FinalRemote" and "Code/Receiver" folders.

+Don't worry if the cover doesn't sit nicely on the housing.
+The amount of wires need to make the project function will push the cover off.

+When pluging the Nunchuck into the 'adapter', be sure to have the 'dip' of the plug facing up.
+If an off-brand Nunchuck is used, there may not be proper contanct.
+I suggest sticking to the ones sold by Nintendo directly.

 ## Robot